Become mentally strong is the key to success.

 When I heard about the story, I couldn’t believe it.
 Because he was a normal guy.
 No extraordinary physical strength.

 I understood one thing from it.

-How mentally strong you are depends on the situations you have been through.
+How mentally strong you are depending on the situations you have been through.

 So, if you want to be mentally strong, throw yourself into difficult situations.
 You will be surprised to see your limits.